kellyelton/docs.exceptionless.com/contents/configuration.md

 ## Using a Custom Error Queue Folder

 By default the Exceptionless client stores errors in an isolated storage folder.
 If you want to change it to use a different folder, then you can use the `QueuePath` setting.
+If you specify a `QueuePath`, make sure that whatever identity the application is running under has full permissions to that folder.

 ### Configuration file